 In great condition.
 The transformers still have their paper labels: output is JMI D008A; choke JMI X008A; and mains JMI M[007A].
 Thanks to Tom for the pics..

-A late sixties "put together" from spare Vox parts - currently in the UK
+A late sixties or early seventies "put together" from spare Vox parts - currently in the UK

 A strange one.
 The box, despite drilled holes, recovering, and replacement of three of the four braces at the front, is original.
 Black cloth a later replacement.
 Note on the back panel the metal grille is low down, and on the bottom of the box, inside, the grooved slot for the lip.
 Also "standard" is the plinth of the chassis - capacitor clamp holes set diagonally, and no "spare" holes for bolting in transformers with different fixings (later amps have 6 holes per transformer, allowing for variability of centre fixing and corner fixing).
 The Woden mains transformer (part no. 73631?), with date code "LU" for November 1963 (as on the choke) seems to be unique among AC50s.
 It is not borrowed from an AC80/100, as AC80/100s have no rectifier valve.

 The aluminium preamp upright is another matter - right size and shape, but holes for the pots are poorly drilled.

 The black panel is made of traffalite (traffolyte), a black/white/black sandwich, engraved to reveal the white.
 This appears to be a an in-house stand-in, produced when the stock of standard panels had run out.
 At least one other survives.
 Anecdotal evidence suggests that some were used to finish off amps for the Vox liquidation sale in late 1967 / early 1968.